Preservation and Conservation

 Education, Training, Outreach

 Education, training, and outreach are an important part of library preservation at The Huntington.
-Visit Conservation Internships for information about current internships, and learn about the contributions of internship recipients.
+For information about internships, and to learn about the contributions of internship recipients, see conservation internships.

-The preservation department does not offer conservation treatment to the public, however, for guides on caring for your collections or to find a conservator in your area, please visit the American Institute for Conservation of Historic and Artistic Works.
+For guides on caring for your collections or to find a conservator in your area, please visit the American Institute for Conservation of Historic and Artistic Works.
 The Huntington is unable to provide conservation treatment or appraisal services to the public.